 - Pending decision that gets denied.

 As mentioned earlier, several factors might lead to any of these outcomes.
-For instance, a high credit score, combined with a high annual income, will likely lead to instant approval.
+For instance, a high credit score and a high annual income will likely lead to instant approval.

 On the other hand, a poor credit score, plus a low credit utilization ratio, will lead to instant or decision-pending denial.

 With a score of over 750, the approvals are almost always instant.
 However, around 50% of applicants with a credit score below 600 are immediately rejected.

 The pending decision outcomes are generally affected by other factors such as income level, relationship with the bank, number of credit cards, etc. Some will be approved, while others will be rejected.

 How Do You Achieve the Perfect Credit Score?